nrfconnect/sdk-nrf/doc/nrf/ug_thread_certification.rst

    The following procedure references the nRF52840 Development Kit.
    The same procedure can be used to run the certification using other development kits.

-Complete the following steps to run the certification tests:
+Complete the following steps to prepare for the certification tests:

 #.
 Build the certification image.